 Thucydides states that if one wanted to escape death, one would cut off the part of the body where there were obvious signs of the disease.

-Some cut off their hands and feet, and some would even take out their eyes.
+Some cut off their hands and feet, and some would even poke out their eyes.
 Still others, immediately after their treatment, suffered general amnesia and did not recognize themselves or their loved ones.

 The historian reports that birds and other scavenger animals tended to avoid feasting on the corpses, and those that did so died of the infection.
 The plague had an especially severe effect on dogs, he wrote.

 The city of Athens was filled with corpses with authorities burning them in large bonfires or burying them in mass graves.

 In the area of the ancient cemetery of Kerameikos, a mass grave of 240 people and almost one thousand individual graves have been discovered, presumably from between 430 and 426 BC.

 Did Alexander the Great die of West Nile Virus Pandemic?

 The causes of the death of Alexander the Great after the wars has been a case of wide speculation among historians and scientists.

 There have been several suggestions as to what killed the great general, from malaria to common cold complications.
 A pandemic was never considered, though.

 However, a study by epidemiologists John S. Marr and Charles H. Calisher entitled Alexander the Great and West Nile Virus Encephalitis has made the issue topical, attributing the death to West Nile Virus encephalitis.